LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 I tried to be good,

-but good was not cool,
+but good was not cool;

-as I was your dog.
+I was your dog.

 &nbsp;

 Did you make sadness,

-as that is really the only thing

-that comes from me.

-I go cold and I burn.

-&nbsp;

-Did you make sadness,

-so I go cold,
+so we go cold,

 while others don't,

-so they can feel grateful
+so they are grateful

-to not wear my shoes?
+my shoes are not their own?

 &nbsp;

-My sanity is broken by snow,
+Sanity is broken by snow,

 you, Mr void,

 shattered my bones in the floor,

-freezed my conscious
+freezed me in my conscious,

-from a thirteenth floor,

-my body shattered
+asleep on the floor,

+from somebody´s rooftop,

-was already long gone
+my body is long gone

 for a lack of warm.